OmegaS48/projs/README.md

 # QCP1
-Coin toss simulator taking input from the user on the number of tosses and display number of heads and tails.
+Coin toss simulator taking input from the user on the number of tosses and displaying number of heads and tails.
 Heads = "1"
 Tails = "0"